 The judge asked: “The grace of the emperor is immense, and everyone should benefit from it.
 Why do you refuse?”

 Zhang said: “I am innocent and will not leave until my reputation is restored and justice is served.”

 With that, he explained to the judge the circumstances around his imprisonment.

 “Thieves from Jingzhou were spreading havoc across Jiaozhi, and when I took charge to eliminate them, by killing their leader, they dispersed and returned to Jingzhou.
 Du Shang, the governor of Jingzhou, was afraid that I would report the case to the emperor and cause him to be reprimanded, so he framed me,” Zhang said.

-I was wronged by Du Shang and imprisoned.
-There is truth to be clarified, justice to be made.
-I did nothing wrong, thus I am not to be pardoned.
-If I accepted this, I would bear this humiliation for life, as a bad governor when alive, an evil spirit after death,” Zhang continued.
+“I was wronged by Du Shang and imprisoned.
+There is truth to be clarified, and justice to be done.
+I did nothing wrong, thus I have no need to be pardoned.
+If I accept a pardon, I would bear this humiliation for the rest of my life, as a bad governor when alive and an evil spirit after death,” Zhang continued.

 Zhang requested that the judge summon Du Shang to face the facts and to set the record straight.
 “Unless my name is cleared, I would rather be buried here than go free,” Zhang said with determination.